kyungguk1/banded-chorus-origin/README.md

 ## Build Instruction

-The project uses CMake as a build tool.
+The project uses CMake as a build environment.
 All codes are written in C++.
-Building the targets requires an MPI compiler and a hdf5 library.
+Building the targets requires MPI library and hdf5 libraries.

-Once the project is cloned,
+Follow the steps below to build executables:

-1. Update submodules
+1. Update submodules inside the cloned project root directory

 ```
 git submodule update --init
 ```

-2. Make a build directory
+2. Make a build directory in the directory where simulations are to be performed

 ```
-make build && cd build
+mkdir build && cd build
 ```

-3. Configure CMake
+3. Generate build configurations

 ```
 CXX=mpicxx cmake -DCMAKE_BUILD_TYPE=Release -DENABLE_IPO=On \